5 Ways To Check If Your Children Are Safe Online

 In order to get good grips with what your child is looking at and initiate internet safety training for kids, you should spend some time online with your children.

 For example, in the evening, you could sit next to them and take an interest in what they’re doing.
 Ask them questions about the games they’re playing or sites they’re visiting.
 This will help you understand how they are using the internet.
+Online diversity training may help as well.
 It might also set your mind at rest if they prove how competent they are online.